unwabuisi/scarcity-timer/README.md

 Ideas:
-- store session in browser or store IP, so that user will see the same countdown across devices
+- Store session in browser or store IP, so that user will see the same countdown across devices
 - Give option to choose what to do once timer reaches end of countdown, restart time? display image? redirect to link?